lsimopoulos/lsimopoulos.github.io-hugo/content/post/android_error_client_not_ready_yet.md

 1. Restarted the pc.

-2. Deleted the emulator and created new image.
+2. Deleted the app from emulator.

 3. I did not add ``android:exported="true"`` on the MainActivity due to the fact that it had nested intent and it's exported by default.